StevenMHernandez/VANET-Emergency-Routing-Protocol/README.md

 In the simulator, road names are the concatenation of the names of their intersections.

-`vehicle.csv` contains vehicle-specific information like the node ID number and navigation route.
+`vehicles.csv` contains vehicle-specific information like the node ID number and navigation route.
 The format for each line is:
 `<node_id>;<road_1>,<road_2>,...,<road_n>`.